 The Old Vicarage

-This post which appeared in another forum developed from a conversation with Orna Raz who was interested to hear about being a 'twinless twin'.
+This post, which first appeared in another forum, developed from a conversation with Orna Raz who was interested to hear about being a 'twinless twin'.
 In the UK, they are generally known as 'Lone Twins'.

 But it's always a sad time of year in ways I struggle to explain, despite the facts.
 These words will give shape to something invisible whose effects are as tangible as those of a severed limb.
 There were things I knew before I knew the reasons for them, fixed impressions not based on evidence, spoken or actual, but so taken for granted that they seemed routine yet jarring at the same time.